ByteAcademyCo/Exercises/introduction_and_environment/hello_world/capture_display/README.md

 Python provides us with the input() method in order to capture data from the user.

 ## Problem Description
-Write a Python script that asks the user for name and age .
+Write a Python script that asks the user for two inputs, name and age.
 Store these values in variables called `name` and `age`, respectively.
-Print the values.

 ## Testing
 * To test your solution, type 'pytest' within the **solution** subdirectory